kodecocodes/i9t/app-thinning/app-thinning.markdown

 ![bordered width=%40](./images/show_app_contents.png)

-Below is a side-by-side comparison of the Old CA Maps Xcode project's directory (on the left) and Old CA Map's application bundle's contents (on the right).
-Your output might vary slightly depending on whether you built for a device or simulator.
+Understanding the content that goes in to your completed application will be useful when working with App-Thinning.
+Below is a side-by-side comparison of the Old CA Maps Xcode project's directory (on the left) and a relase build of Old CA Map's application bundle's contents (on the right).
+Your output might vary slightly depending on your device type, build configuration and Xcode version.

-[TODO: Update this screenshot to include the app icons that are there now.
-Maybe add an explanation as to why they are there.]

 ![bordered width=%60](./images/Directory_IPA_Comparison.png)